 But, for Overwatch, not all hope is lost.

-Overwatch 2 has been delayed multiple times due to a variety of different factors, but should release sometime in 2022 or 2023.
+Overwatch 2 has been delayed multiple times due to a variety of different factors, but should release for early access on October 4, 2022.
 When this happens, the game should receive a significant jolt of active players and the OWL should see a revitalization in viewership as well, especially considering some of the exciting reworks that have been revealed and teased.

 If Overwatch 2 can be to Destiny what Destiny 2 has been, and the OWL can successfully achieve its homestead/travel model that it set out to do in 2018, each may be in for its own renaissance in the coming years.
 Although there are still many hurdles to climb leading up until that point, there is room for optimism for fans of the franchise.

 Looking for more gaming content?
 We’ve got plenty to check out below:

 How many people play Fortnite in 2022 | How many people play Apex Legends in 2022 | How many people play New World? | How many people play Elden Ring? | How many people play Warzone? | How many people play Battlefield 2042? | How many people play Halo Infinite? | How many people play Valorant? | How many people play Battlefield V? | How many people play Lost Ark? | How many people play Genshin Impact?